THE UNIVERSITY of EDINBURGH

 On completion of this course, the student will be able to:

-2. Define and use specailist terminology applied to infectious diseases and their control.
+1. Define and use specialist terminology applied to infectious diseases in clinical and scientific contexts.

-4. Describe the pathogenic processes at cellular and molecular levels of viral, bacterial, fungal and parasitic diseases of animals, including zoonoses.
+3. Describe the cellular and molecular pathogenic processes of viral, bacterial, fungal, and parasitic diseases in animals and those transmitted to humans (zoonoses)

 Reading List